-This is an in-depth review of the Olympus OM-D E-M1 mirrorless camera that was released on September 10, 2013.
-Standing above all other Olympus mirrorless cameras, the E-M1 is a flagship model with the most impressive list of features.
+Standing above all other Olympus mirrorless cameras, the Olympus OM-D E-M1 is a flagship model with the most impressive list of features.
 Built on the success of the Olympus OM-D E-M5 (which we highly praised), the E-M1 reigns over the OM-D line on a number of features – from the design of the camera and its incredibly fast autofocus system to the advanced shutter mechanism, high-end electronic viewfinder, WiFi and amazing weather sealing options.
 In fact, the E-M1 is one of the very few freezeproof, splashproof and dustproof interchangeable lens cameras on the market today.

 When it comes to mirrorless cameras, the Micro Four Thirds (M43) format has been out on the market the longest.
 As a result, the format enjoys the most selection of lightweight and compact Micro Four Thirds lenses – everything from wide-angle to telephoto options from Olympus, Panasonic and a few third party manufacturers.
 This obviously gives the M43 a competitive advantage over all other mirrorless formats on the market today.
 Despite the continuous threats and tough competition from larger sensor size cameras on the market, both Olympus and Panasonic have been focusing on innovation as the driving force behind their products, while staying committed to keeping the format small and lightweight.
 Without a doubt, the Olympus OM-D E-M1 is the culmination of innovation and finest technology, coupled with a beautiful and functional retro design, along with advanced features that are not even found on high-end DSLR camera systems today.

-Whether you are looking at the superb in-body 5-axis image stabilization, the incredibly fast and accurate autofocus, or the large, super high resolution electronic viewfinder, the E-M1 in my eyes has become the role model for proper mirrorless camera development.
+Whether you are looking at the superb in-body 5-axis image stabilization, the incredibly fast and accurate autofocus, or the large, super high-resolution electronic viewfinder, the E-M1 in my eyes has become the role model for proper mirrorless camera development.
 Although my initial impressions of the controls were not very positive, just using the camera for a couple of days changed my mind and I quickly realized how much better the E-M1 was compared to my older E-M5.
-Before I give away too many spoilers, let me just state that during the last 4+ months of using the camera, I have gotten deeply attached to it and in some ways I have made the E-M1 my reference camera for top notch performance.
+Before I give away too many spoilers, let me just state that during the last 4+ months of using the camera, I have gotten deeply attached to it and in some ways, I have made the E-M1 my reference camera for top-notch performance.
 In this review, I will discuss my experience with the camera and compare it to the E-M5 and a few other cameras like Fuji X-T1, Nikon D5300 and Nikon D600.

-1) Olympus OM-D E-M1 Specifications
+Olympus OM-D E-M1 Specifications

-- 3″ 610,000 dot tilt/touch OLED screen
+- LCD: 3″ 610,000 dot tilt/touch OLED screen

-- Built-in digital leveler function
+- Built-in digital leveler function: Yes

-- Up to 1080/30p full HD video recording capability
+- Video: Up to 1080/30p full HD video recording capability

-- Battery life for up to 350 images
+- Battery Life: Up to 350 images

-- Face Detection Capability
+- Face Detection Capability: Yes

 Detailed technical specifications for the Olympus OM-D E-M1 are available at Olympus.com

-2) 16.3 MP Live-MOS sensor
+16.3 MP Live-MOS sensor

 One of the most important attributes in a digital camera is its sensor – the heart of the camera that is responsible for capturing images.
 Despite Sony’s large stake in the company and the fact that Olympus used a Sony sensor in the OM-D E-M5, Olympus this time chose a different sensor manufacturer for the E-M1 – Panasonic.
 This was an interesting find for me, because I assumed that Olympus would continue to use Sony sensors in the future.
 It turns out that, despite Sony’s rescue of Olympus from its financial crisis, the company is still free to choose whichever vendor they find the most appropriate for their business.